New grad nurse: ICU vs med-surg for your first job

 Med-surg → FNP / primary care NP

 Family Nurse Practitioner programs have broad experience requirements – typically one year of RN experience without specialty designation.
 Med-surg experience is relevant and valued.
-The breadth of conditions managed on med-surg is actually a stronger fit for FNP preparation than ICU experience, where clinical depth in a narrow range of critical conditions may not prepare you for the ambulatory, chronic disease management focus of primary care NP practice.
+The breadth of conditions managed on med-surg is, in fact, a stronger fit for FNP preparation than ICU experience, where clinical depth in a narrow range of critical conditions may not prepare you for the ambulatory, chronic disease management focus of primary care NP practice.

 Med-surg → charge nurse, case management, nurse educator